Jean Smart

 BirthdaySep 13, 1951

 BiographyJean Elizabeth Smart (born September 13, 1951) is an American actress.
-Her work includes both comedy and drama, and her accolades include six Primetime Emmy Awards, two Golden Globe Awards, and nominations for a Tony Award and a Grammy Award.
+Her work includes both comedy and drama, and her accolades include six Primetime Emmy Awards and two Golden Globe Awards, with nominations for a Grammy Award and a Tony Award.

 Smart first gained prominence for her leading role as Charlene Frazier Stillfield on the CBS sitcom Designing Women, in which she starred from 1986 to 1991.
 She went on to win six Primetime Emmy Awards for her roles as Lana Gardner in the NBC series Frasier (2000–01), Regina Newley in the ABC sitcom Samantha Who?
 (2007–09), and Deborah Vance in the HBO Max comedy series Hacks (2021–present).
 She was Emmy-nominated for her roles in The District (2000–04), 24 (2006–07), Harry's Law (2011), Fargo (2015), Watchmen (2019), and Mare of Easttown (2021).
 She also acted in FX's Legion (2017–2019) and voiced Ann Possible in the Disney Channel animated series Kim Possible (2002–2007).